Healing of The Nations

 In the words of the sages (emphasis added), we read, “When the sparks of holiness [our souls] are extracted from the kelipot [earthen vessels] and are rebuilt [resurrected] into the vessels of Tikkun [restoration], the lights that formerly illuminated the [creation] can once again be drawn down.
 But this time, the repaired vessels will be able to contain the [Divine] light.”[xii]
 It is interesting to read how Pau said, “That you may become blameless and pure, children of God without fault in a warped and crooked generation.
 Then you will shine among them like stars in the sky” (Philippians 2:15).

-In Jewish thought, the ten emanations of God (Sefirot) are linked and shaped in a spiritual sense into a complex human-like figure called the “Tree of Life.” [xiv] Specifically, the rabbis associate the wisdom of the Torah with the tree of life.
-Yet, we know that Christ is the word of God who was made flesh.[xv]
-Therefore, the tree of life is a picture of Christ and all who are found in Him.
+In Jewish thought, the ten emanations of God (Sefirot) are linked and shaped spiritually into a complex human-like figure called the “Tree of Life.” [xiv] Specifically, the rabbis associate the wisdom of the Torah with the Tree of Life.
+Yet, we know that Christ is the word of God, who was made flesh.[xv]
+Therefore, the Tree of Life is a picture of Christ and all who are found in Him.
 As it is written, “Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city [the New Jerusalem]” (Revelation 22:14).

 The ultimate healing of the nations and restoration of the world will occur in the resurrection and rapture, ushering in the Kingdom of God, and it will continue as we serve Christ in His Kingdom as kings and priests.
 Hence, we read, “The leaves of the tree were for the healing of the nations.”
 Yeshua said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).